Germany–United States relations: Cultural relations

 A German-American Friendship Garden was built in Washington, D.C., and stands as a symbol of the positive and co-operative relations between the United States and the Federal Republic of Germany.
 It is on the historic axis between the White House and the Washington Monument on the National Mall, the garden borders Constitution Avenue between 15th and 17th Streets, where an estimated seven million visitors pass each year.
 The garden features plants native to both Germany and the United States and provides seating and cooling fountains.
 Commissioned to commemorate the 300th anniversary of German immigration to America, the garden was dedicated on November 15, 1988.

-According to German Federal Statistics, currently 520.422 people are living in the USA, who are born in Germany, but the number of citizens is estimated at around 200.000.
+According to German Federal Statistics, currently 520.422 people are living in the US, who are born in Germany, but the number of citizens is estimated at 200.000.
 There are currently around 300,000 American citizens living in Germany.

 Research and academia

 Von Braun, with his arm in a cast from a car accident, surrendered to the Americans just before this May 3, 1945, photo.

 Following the Nazi rise to power in 1933, and in particular the passing of the Law for the Restoration of the Professional Civil Service which removed opponents and persons with one Jewish grandparent from government positions (including academia), hundreds of physicists and other academics fled Germany and many came to the United States.
 James Franck and Albert Einstein were among the more notable scientists who ended up in the United States.
 Many of the physicists who fled were subsequently instrumental in the wartime Manhattan Project to develop the nuclear bomb.
 Following the World War II, some of these academics returned to Germany but many remained in the United States.

 After WWII and during the Cold War, Operation Paperclip was a secret United States Joint Intelligence Objectives Agency (JIOA) program in which more than 1,600 German scientists, engineers, and technicians (many of whom were formerly registered members of the Nazi Party and some of whom had leadership roles in the Nazi Party), including Wernher von Braun's rocket team, were recruited and brought to the United States for government employment from post-Nazi Germany.
 Wernher von Braun, who built the German V-2 rockets, and his team of scientists came to the United States and were central in building the American space exploration program.

 Researchers at German and American universities run various exchange programs and projects, and focus on space exploration, the International Space Station, environmental technology, and medical science.
 Import cooperations are also in the fields of biochemistry, engineering, information and communication technologies and life sciences (networks through: Bacatec, DAAD).
 The United States and Germany signed a bilateral Agreement on Science and Technology Cooperation in February 2010.